DSIP-FBK/DSIPTS/README.md

 - extend the `Base` class in `dsipts/models`
 - add the export line in the `dsipts/__init__.py`
 - add a full configuration file in `bash_examples/config_test/architecture`
+- optional: add in `bash_script/utils.py` the section to initializate and load the new model
 - add the modifier in `dsipts/data_structure/modifiers.py` if it is required